About Bait Al Amanah

-Simraatraj Kaur Dhillon is an accomplished social policy and human rights professional currently serving as the Head of Social Policy and Human Rights at Bait Al Amanah.
-With a keen interest in migration and human mobility, politics, non-traditional security issues, gender, and human rights, Simraat has become one of the leading voices in her field.
-Simraat's work is informed by a deep understanding of the complex challenges facing vulnerable populations, including forced migrants, refugees, and victims of human trafficking.
+Simraatraj Kaur Dhillon is an accomplished social policy and human rights professional.
+With a keen interest in migration and human mobility, politics, gender, and human rights, Simraat has become one of the leading voices in her field.
+Simraat's work is informed by a deep understanding of the complex challenges facing vulnerable populations, including forced migrants, refugees, and stateless persons.

-Her research and advocacy projects have tackled critical issues such as protracted refugee situations, international relations, counter-terrorism, and global governance.
+Her research and advocacy projects have tackled critical issues such as protracted refugee situations, forced migration, and education for marginalized communities.
 Through her work, Simraat has become a respected expert on these issues, contributing valuable insights and recommendations to policymakers, academics, and NGOs.
 In addition to her professional accomplishments, Simraat is known for her strong commitment to community service and social justice.
 She is actively involved in several non-profit organizations and volunteer initiatives that seek to promote human rights and social equity.

 Research & Advocacy Analyst